1. St. Louis Rams: Sam Bradford QB, Oklahoma

-Regardless of whether Delhomme or Moore is the staring QB next season, they need someone to throw to besides Steve Smith.
+Now that Jake Delhomme is gone and Matt Moore will be the starting QB next season, they need someone to throw to besides Steve Smith.
 LaFell drops considerably due to a poor 40 time but is a solid possession receiver and a very underrated downfield blocker.

-61. New York Jets: Tyson Alualu DT/DE, Cal
+61. New York Jets: Alex Carrington DT/DE, Arkansas State

 Ellis and Douglas are both 33 years old, with Ellis coming off of an injury and Douglas a pending free agent.